AJarombek/saints-xctf-web/README.md

 | `yarn.lock`              | Where Yarn stores the versions of each dependency.                         |

 ### Version History

+**[v2.0.5](https://github.com/AJarombek/saints-xctf-web/tree/v2.0.5) - Easier to Create Logs**

+> Release Date: August 12th, 2021

+Made it easier for users to create logs in bulk.
+After log creation, users are no longer redirected to the dashboard.
+Instead, they are alerted that the log creation was successful and can immediately enter a new log.
+There are also a few other small improvements:

+* When navigating to new pages, the browser window always scrolls up to the top of the page.
+* Mobile styling improvements.
+* Mobile Safari specific style fixes.

 **[v2.0.4](https://github.com/AJarombek/saints-xctf-web/tree/v2.0.4) - Log Notifications & Bug Fixes**